LASIK: What to Expect Before, During, and After Your Procedure

 Please plan to allow for approximately three to four hours for your procedure.
 Be sure to bring someone to drive you home, or provide contact information to your Woolfson patient concierge to enable us to contact your support person as you are finishing your procedure to let them know you will soon be ready for pickup.

+Have additional questions about LASIK?
+Ask us by filling out the contact form below.
 Your information or email address will be kept private and never be shared.

 Your LASIK Procedure